We earn commissions from brands listed on this site, which influences how listings are presented.

 Application can impact credit score

 A student loan refinance involves replacing one or more federal and/or state and/or private student loans with a single new loan from a private lender.
-With excellent credit, you may be eligible for a student loan refinance with an APR as low as 2.5%.
+With excellent credit, you may be eligible for a student loan refinance with an APR starting around 3.99%–4.24% (as of early 2026; subject to change).
 The larger your debt and the longer the repayment term, the greater the savings you can accrue by securing a lower rate.

 Why wouldn’t everyone choose a student loan refinance?
 Quite simply, it’s not that easy to qualify.
-Although official figures are hard to come by, it’s been estimated only around 10% of people with student debt would qualify for a student loan refinance.
-Student loan refinance providers are known for only accepting people with high credit and high income.
-If you have a 680+ credit score and 6-figure salary, you should be fine.
+Although official figures are hard to come by, many private refinance lenders look for good to excellent credit and strong income.
+If you have a 680+ credit score and a strong salary, you may qualify.
 If you have sub-620 credit and below-average income, a student loan refi probably isn’t a viable option.

 Top Student Loan Refinance Options